• Home

 In the first step, milling marks are removed using structured abrasive belts such as A45.
 In the second step, ultra-fine finishing with A16 Trizact belts produces superfinished blade surfaces while maintaining stable blade geometry.

-Surface finishes down to Ra 0.12 µin (0.003 µm) have been achieved in production acceptance conditions.
+Surface finishes down to Ra ≤ 0.05 µm (≈ 2 µin) are achievable, with values of Ra ~0.03 µm (≈ 1.2 µin) demonstrated in production acceptance tests.
 Such results can reduce or eliminate downstream superfinishing operations in selected turbine blade manufacturing environments.

 SPE 6 CNC blade finishing videos

-Complex aircraft engine blade finishing on SPE 6 CNC
+Complex aircraft engine turbine blade finishing on SPE 6 CNC

 The SPE 6 CNC processes complex aircraft engine blades with repeatable geometry control, stable edge finishing and fine surface quality for demanding aerospace applications.